junthbasnet/Personal-Website/src/data/blog/blog-post-4/index.md

 An array of AI techniques is employed to playing Pac-Man.
 Following _Informed, Uninformed and Adversarial Search algorithms_ are implemented in this project.

-_Informed Search Algorithm implemented in this project are Depth First Search(DFS), Breadth First Search(BFS) and Uniform Cost Search(UCS)._
+😮 Informed Search Algorithm implemented in this project are Depth First Search(DFS), Breadth First Search(BFS) and Uniform Cost Search(UCS).

 **Depth First Search**